 Our enthusiastic team of lecturers are experienced in all aspects of international business and their research will enrich your learning.
 They are supported by industry experts, including our Visiting Professor of Banking and Financial Economics, Professor Trevor Williams, formerly Chief Economist at Lloyds Bank Commercial Banking.

 We provide a friendly and supportive learning community, with small classes where you will receive plenty of one-to-one advice.
 Every student has a personal tutor who is part of the teaching team and who will offer you support and guidance on your career development.
-If you are an international student, you will find that the course has specific features designed to support your academic achievement within a UK university setting.

 Facilities and resources

 In our Bloomberg Financial Markets Lab you can harness the software used in financial markets worldwide to gain vital insights into the fast-paced environment of the trading floor.